A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions: Backdoor Defense with Attributions

 \section{Backdoor Defense with Attributions}

 Here, we investigate the potential of the analyzed attribution methods for defending against backdoor attacks.
-In Fig.~\ref{fig:defense_tr_vis}, we assess the change in attribution performance, measured by trigger recall, across varying trigger visibility.
-Counter to general intuition, we observe that attribution methods do not lead to better trigger localization with higher visibility of the trigger.
+In Fig.~\ref{fig:defense_tr}(a), we assess the change in attribution performance, measured by trigger recall, across varying trigger visibility.
+Counter to general intuition, we observe that attribution methods do not lead to better trigger localization with higher trigger visibility.
 This unanticipated behavior can be attributed to the fact that learning a robust feature, such as a clear trigger, does not demand fine-grained tuning of the model weights to attract its attention.
 In other words, better trigger visibility actually leads to a relatively easier adversarial learning objective.
 Hence, trigger visibility fails to show a positive correlation with trigger recall through attribution.
-In Appx.~\ref{appd:backdoor_vis}, more visualization results of attribution maps are presented concerning the detection of triggers with varying degrees of visibility.

-Figure~\ref{fig:defense_tr_pr} also reports the change in trigger recall as the poisoning rate varies.
+Figure~\ref{fig:defense_tr}(b) also reports the change in trigger recall as the poisoning rate varies.
 Interestingly, the poisoning rate also has only a limited effect on the performance of attribution methods.
-We provide more experimental results on defending backdoor attacks with attribution methods in Appx.~\ref{appd:backdoor_defense}.
-Based on our experiments, we make the following observation to provide guidance for employing attribution in defense against backdoor attacks.
+Based on our experiments, we make the following observation to provide guidance of defending against backdoor attacks by attributions.